bee-llel/Machine-Learning/README.md

-# Mchine learning from scratch
+# Mchine learning from scratch:

-# A collection of machine learning implementation from scratch in python.
+A collection of machine learning implementation from scratch in python.